-- 1. Demonstrate an understanding of the World Readiness Standards for Learning Languages and Alabama standards and use them as the basis for instructional planning. - 2.
-Integrate the goal areas of the World Readiness Standards for Learning Languages and Alabama standards in their classroom practice. - 3.
-Use the World Readiness Standards for Learning Languages and Alabama standards to select and integrate authentic texts, use technology, and adapt and create instructional materials for use in communication.
+1. Demonstrate an understanding of the World Readiness Standards for Learning Languages and Alabama standards and use them as the basis for instructional planning.

+2. Integrate the goal areas of the Standards for World Readiness Learning Languages and Alabama standards in their classroom practice.

+3. Use the World Readiness Standards for Learning Languages and Alabama standards to select and integrate authentic texts, use technology, and adapt and create instructional materials for use in communication.